ahinchliff/phonon-diagrams/concepts/posted-phonon-draft-2.md

 - construct a posted phonon transfer packet
 - consume a posted phonon transfer packet
+  - ensure packet comes from a vaid phonon card
+  - ensure nonce is valid
+  - add phonons to card
 - return its next valid nonce

 ### How are the requirements met?

-**How is a posted phonon transfer packet verifiable by any interested party?** It can be verified that the transfer packet was produced by a valid phonon card by checking 1) the sender's certificate is signed by a valid issuer 2) checking the signed message was produced by the public key listed in the sender's certificate.
-These checks can be conducted by any party with a list of known valid issuers.
+**How is a posted phonon transfer packet verifiable by a phonon card and any interested parties?** It can be verified that the transfer packet was produced by a valid phonon card by checking 1) the sender's certificate is signed by a valid issuer 2) the signed message was produced by the public key listed in the sender's certificate.
+These checks can be conducted by any party with with knowledge of valid issuers, including phonon cards.
 If these two checks are passed then it is guaranteed by the Phonon Protocol that the phonon transfer packet is valid and it contains the data it claims (recipient, nonce, phonons).

 **How is a posted phonon transfer packet only consumable by the intended recipient?**
 The phonons (private keys) within the transfer packet are encrypted using the recipient's card's public key and therefore can only be decrypted by the recipient's card.